 We also predicted the CSI solely from the responses of P-units to beats, i.e., their AM frequency tuning.
 This analysis is based on the simplifying assumption that P-units only respond to the frequency change of the AM caused by the chirp.
 For the predictions we first calculated the mean frequency excursion of the chirp, which is 60 Hz in the case of a chirp of s=100 Hz.
 We then predicted the response to the chirp to be similar to the response to a beat that is 60 Hz higher than the underlying background beat.
 The predicted CSI was subsequently calculated between the response to the beat of the frequency elicited by the chirp (60 Hz above underlying beat frequency) and the response to the underlying beat.
-The predictions were calculated from the tuning curves of single nerves, which were averaged over different trials where s_i and s_j are two spike trains convolved with an alpha-function of width τ_c that we varied from 1 to 100 ms (van Rossum 2001).
+The predictions were calculated from the tuning curves of single nerves, which were averaged over different trials.

+Chirp discrimination analysis.
+The distance between two spike trains was quantified using a spike train metric according to where s_i and s_j are two spike trains convolved with an alpha-function of width τ_c that we varied from 1 to 100 ms (van Rossum 2001).
 We examined P-unit responses on two different integration intervals: one ranging from $t_1 = -10$ ms to $t_2 = 25$ ms that contained the chirp response only (as in Marsat and Maler 2010), while the other ranging from $t_1 = -10$ ms to $t_2 = 100$ ms in addition contained the beat context (as in Vonderschen and Chacron 2011).